EpiCoronaHack/Hackathon2020/Modelling/README.md

 [Imperial College London's MRC Centre for Outbreak analysis reports 1 and 2](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-2019-nCoV-transmissibility.pdf).
 These reports investigate the under-reporting of nCoV cases in Wuhan city.
 Using a probabilistic approach, they infer the 'true' number of nCoV cases within Wuhan City that may have occurred by 2 given dates, by assuming the number of cases detected outside China is fully observed.
 The only data required is that included in the report.
 It would be interesting to explore and test their assumptions, or to create more up-to-date estimates using recent case count data.

+[Quilty et al, Eurosurveillance](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.5.2000080#r9) estimate the effectiveness of airport screening at detecting travellers infected with nCoV, by stochastically simulating infected travellers.
+Their approach is coded up in a [Shiny app](https://cmmid-lshtm.shinyapps.io/traveller_screening/), the code for which is available [on their GutHub repo](https://github.com/bquilty25/airport_screening).

 ## Data